-Robert has distinguished himself as one of the Midwest's most respected trial lawyers, having tried more than 200 cases in courtrooms throughout the United States.
+Robert has distinguished himself as one of the Midwest's most respected trial lawyers, having tried more than 200 cases in courtrooms throughout the United States during his 51 years of legal service.
 His trial work includes highly complex cases in the areas of wrongful death, products liability, commercial litigation, insurance defense, auto and premises liability.
 He is also involved in the mediation process and has mediated numerous complex legal issues over the years.

 Robert’s impact upon the people of Indiana has even been noted at the highest levels of our State government.
 In 1989, Governor (now Senator) Evan Bayh bestowed Indiana’s highest honor on Robert, naming him as a “Sagamore of the Wabash.”
 Robert has had a great impact on the legal community and the firm, contributing significantly in the areas of politics and community service.
 Robert has run numerous political campaigns in the State and Marion County including campaigns for U.S. Senator, Secretary of State, Gubernatorial, and several judges.
 He has also managed numerous candidates at state conventions.

 He was instrumental in the planning, fundraising, and implementation of various programs intended to beautify, enrich, and otherwise aesthetically improve the Indianapolis community, particularly the inner city.
 Beginning in the mid-1990’s, Robert spearheaded efforts to plant hundreds of trees along West Street, the main corridor to and from the downtown area and received an award for Outstanding Individual for Urban Forestry for his dedication and commitment to Indiana's urban forests.
 He continues to this day to raise and contribute significant funds necessary to maintain this horticultural investment in the community.
 Since 1995, he has served as the Chairperson or Vice Chairperson for the White River State Park Development Commission.